sjg20/u-boot/doc/develop/trace.rst

 This tool must be given the U-Boot map file and the trace data received from running that U-Boot.
 It produces a text output file.

+ * This file consists of lines like:
+ *
+ * include-func <regex>
+ * exclude-func <regex>
+ *
+ * where <regex> is a regular expression matched against function names.
+It
+ * allow some functions to be dropped from the trace when producing ftrace
+ * records

 Options

 -m <map_file>